Ross Stores, Inc.

 What is the price forecast for ROST in 2026?

-Based on ROST's strong execution and value-focused retail model, here is a forecast through 2026.
+Based on continued operational execution in the off-price retail sector, here is a forecast for ROSS Stores (ROST) through 2026.